Menu

 Well if you’re like me you’ve scoured the internet to try and figure out what you can and cannot eat.
 But you may be confused as to why several of the low histamine diet food lists out there are inconsistent.
 Some may include certain foods, whereas others don’t.

-For example, some low histamine food lists include foods that are considered moderate in histamine, high in salicylites, or histamine liberators.
+For example, some low histamine food lists include foods that are considered moderate in histamine, high in salicylates, or histamine liberators.
 All of which can impact histamine levels.
 Whereas other lists are so limited that it makes eating a well-balanced diet difficult.
 Which is never the goal.

 The truth is, the inclusion or exclusion of some of these foods is neither right nor wrong (although some lists are pretty sketchy).
 However, since everyone’s histamine threshold is different.
 It’s important to listen to your body and figure out what works for you.
 Just because foods are deemed low histamine, doesn’t mean it won’t cause a reaction.